johnnygoblue/treasureIsland/README.md

 The number of investigated locations, the treasure location, and the path length are all calculated or found based on a hunt of the input file, given the command line options provided.
+Whenever a location is needed, it is always given in `<row>,<col>` format.

 ### Option: Verbose